West Chester University: Campus

-The university's North Campus is partially in West Chester borough and partially in West Goshen Township.
-The South Campus is partially in West Goshen Township and partially in East Bradford Township.
-The campus is located in a suburban area approximately 20 mi from the city of Philadelphia.
+The university's north campus is partially in West Chester borough and partially in West Goshen Township.
+The south campus is partially in West Goshen Township and partially in East Bradford Township.
+Both campuses are located in a suburban area approximately 20 mi from Philadelphia.
 West Chester's downtown center is less than 0.5 mi away from the main campus.
 The university also operates an urban satellite campus in Center City, Philadelphia.

 On campus, there is the Recreation Center, the Business and Public Management Center, The Dr. Sandra F. Prichard-Mather Planetarium, The Hollinger Field House, many buildings (built in the 1800s and early 1900s) in the West Chester State College Quadrangle Historic District registered into the National Register of Historic Places, and the Sciences & Engineering Center that has been recently completed, just to name a few buildings.
 There are also many outdoor activity areas such as: basketball courts, tennis courts, volleyball courts, and the nearly 100 acre Robert B. Gordon Natural Area for Environmental Studies.

-West Chester University has the second largest university geothermal system in the United States.
+West Chester University has the second-largest university geothermal system in the United States.
 The system drastically reduces carbon emissions on the campus.